 Learn more about what ACVO Diplomates are doing in their professions and how they are involved in their communities.
 A Diplomate Spotlight is provided below, along with numerous news articles involving ophthalmologists around the world.
-For more news coverage of the 2012 and 2013 Service Animal events, visit these links.
+For more news coverage on the ACVO/StokesRx Service Animal Event, click here.

 If you have a story to share about yourself or a veterinary ophthalmologist you know, please contact the ACVO office.

 2017 Class of American Association for the Advancement of Science Fellows